 The Lanterman Developmental Disabilities Services Act (Lanterman Act) and Health and Safety Code Sections 1267.8, 1566.3, and 1568.08 sets out the rights and responsibilities of persons with developmental disabilities.
 A State-authorized, certified, or licensed family care home, foster home, or a group home serving six or fewer disabled persons or dependent and neglected children on a 24-hour-a-day basis must be considered a residential use that is permitted in all residential zones.
-Local agencies must allow these licensed residential care facilities in any area zoned for residential use and may not require licensed residential care facilities for six or fewer persons to obtain conditional use permits or variances that are not required of other family dwellings.
+Local agencies must allow these licensed residential care facilities in any area zoned for residential use permits or variances that are not required of other family dwellings.

-Appendix 2 provides descriptions of the restrictions on group homes in each jurisdiction.
+Appendix 1 provides descriptions of the restrictions on group homes in each jurisdiction.